 - Catching or collecting invertebrates.

 - Driving motor vehicles, except on roads designated for this purpose.

 - Leaving waste in the area, or damaging constructions.

 - In winter, trekking is very demanding.
 Harsh weather and poor light in the middle of winter cause difficulties.
-The temperature can drop to -40° and during the darkest part of winter there is sunlight for only a couple of hours.
-Wind adds severely to the bite of cold weather.
+The temperature can drop to -40 degrees in Celsius and during the darkest part of winter there is daylight just couple of hours.
+Wind greatly increases the bite of cold weather.

 - Orienteering skills are essential.
 Be prepared for emergencies such as having to camp out in the forest.